 Training the Fighter Pilots of Tomorrow

 Flying a fighter aircraft like Gripen is a dream for many pilots.
 But behind the realisation of this dream is an intense training process that encompasses everything from preparing the body for challenging scenarios to understanding the fighter inside out.
-In action are instructor pilots with decades of flying experience, simulators that create realistic battle scenarios, and a process that keeps expanding to include new trends in defence technology.
+In action are trainers with decades of flying experience, simulators that create realistic battle scenarios, and a process that keeps expanding to include new trends in defence technology.

 Saab recently released a video on the training of the operational pilots at the Gripen Center, F7 Wing in Sweden.
 The video takes its viewers through a typical training day for the Brazilian Air Force, from morning briefings to simulator sessions and actual flights.